Changhai996/VIP/README.md

 ```
 checkv end_to_end vs2-pass1/final-viral-combined.fa checkv -t 28 -d /path/to/check_database/db/checkv-db-v1.0
 ```
+### 6. Additional procedures (important)
+> First, you need to make sure they are viruses.
+To my knowledge, if you can not find a viral structure protein in viral sequences, they are most likely to be non-viral, because vs2 has a high false positive rate.
+> Here are some criteria for select the result form above procedures:
+> Keep1: viral_gene >0  (please look at checkv result quality_summary.tsv)
+> Keep2: viral_gene =0 AND (host_gene =0 OR score >=0.95 OR hallmark >2) (please look at vs2 result final-viral-score.tsv)
+> Note: CheckV will identify the terminal repeats in the viral sequnces you provide, if they detect DTR(direct terminal repeats) or ITR(invert terminal repeats), they would write the reuslt in checkv/complete_genomes.tsv file in step 5.
+You need to carefully check these virus with circular or linear genome in the annotation files.

-### 6. Run VirSorter2 again
+### 7. Run VirSorter2 again
-Then we run the checkV-trimmed sequences through VirSorter2 again to generate "affi-contigs.tab" files needed by DRAMv to identify AMGs.
+Then we run the checkV-trimmed and filted sequences by step 6 through VirSorter2 again to generate "affi-contigs.tab" files needed by DRAMv to identify AMGs.
 You can adjust the "-j" option based on the availability of CPU cores.
 Note the "--seqname-suffix-off" option preserves the original input sequence name since we are sure there is no chance of getting >1 proviruses from the same contig in this second pass, and the "--viral-gene-enrich-off" option turns off the requirement of having more viral genes than host genes to make sure that VirSorter2 is not doing any screening at this step.
 The above two options require VirSorter2 version >=2.2.1.
 ```
 cat checkv/proviruses.fna checkv/viruses.fna > checkv/combined.fna
 virsorter run --seqname-suffix-off --viral-gene-enrich-off --provirus-off --prep-for-dramv -i checkv/combined.fna -w vs2-pass2 --include-groups dsDNAphage,ssDNA --min-length 5000 --min-score 0.5 -j 28 all